StefanBoudri/streams/presentation-script.md

 # **Slide 11 — Benchmark methodology**

-*(Improved, more explicit, explains JVM/JIT and why JMH is trustworthy)*

 * **Benchmarks were run using JMH (Java Microbenchmark Harness).**
   JMH is the official benchmarking tool created by the OpenJDK team.